snigi-gupta/AttendingUniversityAtBuffalo/Computer Science Important Tips/README.md

 RL by Alina </br>
 IR by Rohini </br>
 611 by Alan Hunt </br>
+Algorithms for Modern Computing Systems by Russ Miller</br>

 ## Who should take 611?
 - Anyone who wants to explicitly complete their MS Project requirement.
 It might be that the course you opted for does not have a MS project component.
 In that case you must take 611.